facebookresearch/belebele/README.md

 - The language of each row is denoted in the `dialect` column with the FLORES-200 code (see Languages below)
 - The `correct_answer_num` is one-indexed (e.g. a value of `2` means `mc_answer2` is correct)

+## Multimodal Belebele

+In the `2M-belebele` directory, you will find details about the multimodal (speech+ASL) version of belebele.

 --------------------------------------------------------------------------------

 ## Pausible Evaluation Settings